LincaMarius/ISAP-1_Schematic/README.md

-# ISAP-1 Computer Schematic
+# ISAP-1 Computer Schematic and PCB
 The ISAP-1 computer is the improved version of the SAP-1 computer made by me.

 ISAP Computer stands for Improved Simple as Possible Computer

-This is the stage of choosing the electronic components used to make the ISAP-1 computer and designing the electronic schematic.
+This is the stage of choosing the electronic components used to make the ISAP-1 computer and designing the Schematic.

 By: Lincă Marius Gheorghe,